python/cpython/Doc/library/undoc.rst

    :deprecated:

-Importing :mod:`icopen` will replace the builtin :meth:`open` with a version that uses Internet Config to set file type and creator for new files.
+Importing :mod:`icopen` will replace the built-in :meth:`open` with a version that uses Internet Config to set file type and creator for new files.

 .. deprecated:: 2.6